 In April 2015, the FASB issued ASU 2015-04, "Practical Expedient for the Measurement Date of an Employer's Defined Benefit Obligation and Plan Assets".
 This ASU is intended to provide a practical expedient for the measurement date of defined benefit plan assets and obligations.
 The practical expedient allows employers with fiscal year-end dates that do not fall on a calendar month-end (e.g., companies with a 52/53-week fiscal year) to measure pension and post-retirement benefit plan assets and obligations as of the calendar month-end date closest to the fiscal year-end.
 The FASB also provided a similar practical expedient for interim remeasurements for significant events.
 This ASU requires perspective application and is effective for annual reporting periods beginning after December 15, 2015 and interim periods within those fiscal years.
-The adoption of this guidance did not have an impact on the company's financial position, results of operations or cash flows.
+Early adoption is permitted.
+The company is evaluating the impact the application of this ASU will have, if any, on the company's financial position, results of operations and cash flows.